Types of Glaucoma

 But not everyone with high eye pressure will develop glaucoma, while many people with normal eye pressure will.

-A second form of glaucoma is known as angle-closure glaucoma (or closed-angle glaucoma or narrow angle glaucoma).
+The second form of glaucoma is known as angle-closure glaucoma (or closed-angle glaucoma or narrow-angle glaucoma).
 This is a less common form of the disease, but it is a medical emergency that can cause vision loss within a day of its onset.